 Park City is a unique blend of the old and new.
 Sixty-four of Park City's buildings are listed on the National Register of Historic Places, many of which are located along the town's Main Street, and more than 1,200 miles of tunnels wind through the surrounding mountains, remnants of the mining era.

-An interactive pictorial of Park City's colorful mining and ski history is on display at the newly renovated Park City Museum, located at 528 Main Street, in the heart of Park City's historic Old Town district.
-If like ghost stories, don't miss the 75-minute guided tour, with Park City Ghost Tours, and learn about the many haunted buildings around Park City's historic district. sharing ghost stories about the many haunted buildings around Main Street.
-Park City's Olympic Welcome Plaza, located at the junction of Highway 224 and Highway 248, pays tribute to both Park City's role in the 2002 Olympic Winter Games and the past 18 Winter Olympic host cities.
-The Joe Quinney Winter Sports Center at the Utah Olympic Park is home of the Alf Engen Ski Museum which features films, interactive exhibits and museums, and Olympic memorabilia that highlight Park City's long involvement in winter sports.
+An interactive pictorial of Park City's colorful mining and ski history is on display at the Park City Museum, located at 528 Main Street, in the heart of Park City's historic Old Town district.
+If like ghost stories, don't miss the 75-minute guided tour, with Park City Ghost Tours, and learn about the many haunted buildings around Park City's historic district.
+The Utah Olympic Park pays tribute to Park City's role in the 2002 Olympic Winter Games and is home of the Alf Engen Ski Museum which features films, interactive exhibits and museums, and Olympic memorabilia highlighting Park City's involvement in winter sports.